 - Fill out the FLAS Destructive Analysis Contract.

 - Prepare annotations as per the DA contract.
 See Annotation of Herbarium Specimens : Recommendations for examples.

 - Review the collection and select the specimens you would like to utilize for your research.
 You may also combine this step with your appointment (step 5, below), especially if you have not fulfilled the collection orientation obligation.

 Please be aware that certain sets of specimens are withdrawn from the collection for various research projects, databasing and imaging.
 You may want to do a preliminarily search and then consult with the Collection Manager to make sure you have all material available.

-- Make an appointment with the Collection Manager or Mark Whitten to review the material and approve removal.
+- Make an appointment with the Collection Manager to review the material and approve removal.
 At the same time, email a copy of the annotation(s) in the body of the email (not as an attachment) to the Collection Manager for use in the database update (step 8, below).

 - Annotate the sheet(s) and remove the material.
 The sheet(s) MUST be annotated at the time material is removed.

 - Removal guidelines:

 - Remove material from fragment packets, if possible.